Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-The vitamins and minerals added to this product are not detailed sufficiently here to permit us to judge their quality but we’re reassured to find a detailed list of naturally present nutrients on the company’s website.
+And lastly, the vitamins and minerals added to this product are not detailed sufficiently here to permit us to judge their quality, but we’re reassured to find a detailed list of naturally present nutrients on the company’s website.

 Sojos Complete Dog Food